h2non/gentleman/README.md

 You can create your own plugins for a variety of purposes, such as server discovery, custom HTTP tranport, modify any request/response param, intercept traffic, authentication and so on.

+Plugins are essentially a specific set of phase-specific middleware function handlers providing [a concrete interface](https://github.com/h2non/gentleman/blob/755d55eef0bd26ae6b4ee19fe59001db2c46a51b/plugin/plugin.go#L16-L35) consumed by gentleman.

-For more details about plugins see the [plugin](https://github.com/h2non/gentleman/tree/master/plugin) package.
+For more details about plugins see the [plugin](https://github.com/h2non/gentleman/tree/master/plugin) package and [examples](https://github.com/h2non/gentleman/tree/master/_examples/plugin).

 Also you can take a look to a plugin [implementation example](https://github.com/h2non/gentleman/blob/master/_examples/plugin/plugin.go).